xiaoxiae/videos/04-perfect-graphs/SCRIPT.md

 # Weak perfect graph theorem (Theorem TODO)
 Now we'll finally prove the main theorem.
 It states that a graph $G$ is perfect, if and only if $\bar{G}$ is perfect.

-First, notice that although this is an equivalence, we only need to prove one implication, since the statement is symetrical.
+First, notice that although this is an equivalence, we only need to prove one implication, since the statement is symmetrical.

 We'll prove the implication using a contradiction.
 Let's take the smallest graph $G$ (in the number of vertices) that is perfect but $\bar{G}$ isn't.